smithy-lang/smithy/docs/source/spec/xml.rst

 ----------------------

 Summary
-    Moves a serialized object property to an attribute of the enclosing structure.
+    Serializes an object property as an XML attribute rather than a nested XML element.
 Trait selector
     .. code-block:: css